ajsalkeld/Linux-Bukkit-Tools/readme.md

-Linux Bukkit Tools is not tested yet!
+Linux Bukkit Tools
 =====================================
-I've written the code, but have not tested it yet.
-I'll confirm if it works or not later.
+Tested with vaguely flying colours!
+Tell me of any issues.

 Install
 ----------